openbmc/docs/designs/device-tree-gpio-naming.md

 #### air-water
 Indicates whether system is air or water cooled

+#### vrm-fault-standby
+Indicates a fault in the voltage regulator for standby voltage

 #### factory-reset-toggle
 The software records the state of this GPIO and checks upon reboot if the state has changed since the last reboot.
 If it has, it indicates that a factory reset